eclipse-leda/leda/content/en/docs/general-usage/raspberry-pi/_index.md

 What you need:

-- A Raspberry Pi 4 with 2 GiB of RAM or more, recommended is 8 GiB
+- A Raspberry Pi 4B (64 Bit) with 2 GiB of RAM or more, recommended is 8 GiB
 - Network connection (Ethernet or Wifi) with transparent internet access
 - Optional keyboard and display (makes it easier to troubleshoot)